 My brethren, if anyone among you wanders from the truth and someone brings him back, let him know that whoever brings back a sinner from the error of his way will save his soul from death and will cover a multitude of sins.

-There is life, healing, and salvation when we do the work of the Shepherd, bringing others into the Body of Christ and restoring communion with God.
+Let’s be clear.
+This is not a call to accept everyone’s choices and lifestyles.
+It’s a call to ministry, to love as God loves, a love that transforms us into his likeness, not a love that freely accepts us where we are at and what we desire for ourselves.
+And so there is life, healing, and salvation when we do the work of the Shepherd, bringing others into the Body of Christ and restoring communion with God.
 Again, in his commentary on this parable, St. John Chrysostom teaches,

 Let us also then not be satisfied with our own salvation only, since else we destroy even this…For indeed many of our brethren lie fallen in this conflict, having wounds, wallowing in blood, and there is none to heal, not any one of the people, not a priest, no one else, no one to stand by, no friend, no brother, but we look every man to his own things.
 By reason of this we maim our own interests also.
 For the greatest confidence and means of approval is the not looking to our own things.